MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/configure-a-port-using-the-wcf-custom-adapter-and-siebel-adapter.md

     1. Click the **General** tab and in the **Address (URI)** field specify the connection URI to connect to a Siebel system.
 For more information about the connection URI, see [Create the Siebel system connection URI](../../adapters-and-accelerators/adapter-siebel/create-the-siebel-system-connection-uri.md).

     2. On the **General** tab, in the **Action** text box, type the action for the operation.
-See individual topics in [Technical reference](../../adapters-and-accelerators/adapter-siebel/technical-reference-for-the-siebel-adapter.md) for a list of actions for each operation.
+See [Messages and message schemas](messages-and-message-schemas-for-siebel-adapter-in-biztalk.md) for a list of actions for each operation.
 For example, the action to invoke the Insert operation on the Account business component is:

         ```
         http://Microsoft.LobServices.Siebel/2007/03/BusinessObjects/Account/Account/Insert